Railroad Track Maintenance Tax Credit

-The Railroad Track Maintenance Tax Credit, also known as the 45G Tax Credit, is a federal income tax credit for track maintenance conducted by short lines and regional railroads in the United States.
-The credit granted an amount equal to 50 percent of qualified track maintenance expenditures and other qualifying railroad infrastructure projects.
-It was inserted into the tax code by the American Jobs Creation Act of 2004, and was taken into effect on January 1, 2005 with an expiration date of December 31, 2009.
-Following the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010, signed into law on December 17, 2010, the tax credit was retroactively extended for 2010 and the expiration date moved to January 1, 2012.
-United States fiscal cliff legislation retroactively reinstated the tax credit for 2012 when signed into law January 2, 2013.
-The tax credit is effective through December 31, 2022.
+The Railroad Track Maintenance Tax Credit, also known as the 45G Tax Credit due to its tax line item reference in the Internal Revenue Code of 1986, Title 26, is a federal income tax credit for track maintenance conducted by short lines and regional railroads in the United States.
+The credit grants an amount equal to 50 percent of qualified track maintenance expenditures and other qualifying railroad infrastructure projects.
+It was first inserted into the tax code by the American Jobs Creation Act of 2004, and went into effect on January 1, 2005 with an expiration date of December 31, 2009.
+The credit was extended seven times until it was made permanent by the Consolidated Appropriations Act of 2021, but new legislation was introduced on January 16, 2025 to modify the credit, increasing the per-mile reimbursement cap, making the credit eligible for inflation adjustment and expanding the amount of track eligible for reimbursement.